craftcms/docs/docs/3.x/dev/tags.md

 {% endcache %}
 ```

+The cache tag is for caching output, not logic.
+Take care not to cache `{{ csrfInput() }}`, form fields, or parts of templates where dynamic output is expected.

 Warning: If you’re suffering from abnormal page load times, you may be experiencing a suboptimal hosting environment.
 Please consult a specialist before trying `{% cache %}`. `{% cache %}` is not a substitute for fast database connections, efficient templates, or moderate query counts.
 Possible side effects include stale content, excessively long-running background tasks, stuck tasks, and in rare cases, death.
 Ask your hosting provider if `{% cache %}` is right for you.

 ### Parameters